Raff-dev/ticketoo/README.md

     # install pre-commit hooks for code quality assurance
     pre-commit install

+Create the .env file and supply your own secrets and configuration.

+    # create .env file
+    cp backend/.env.example backend/.env

 ---
 ## Poetry
 Here are some helpful poetry commands in case you need to alter the dependencies.